 Minimally Invasive and Robotic Surgery

-In addition to traditional open surgery, surgeons at Edinburg Children's Hospital have special expertise in laparoscopic or minimally invasive surgery, as well as robotic surgery, which is also a minimally invasive technique.
+In addition to traditional open surgery, surgeons at South Texas Health System Children's have special expertise in laparoscopic or minimally invasive surgery, as well as robotic surgery, which is also a minimally invasive technique.

 Minimally Invasive Surgery